stephen-bracken/ScalaLex/readme.md

 - ``{name} regex`` associates a name with a regex.
 The name can be called in the rules section e.g. ``{number} [0-9]+`` can be called using ``{number}`` and the call will be replaced with ``[0-9]+`` in the output regex

 - ``    println("example code");`` indented lines will automatically be treated as code that will be executed when the lexer is initialised.
+Code in this section is placed before definition of the lexer class so any code here aside from imports should be wrapped in a class or object to prevent compiler errors.

 - ``/* comment */`` /* and */ can be used to declare a comment.